Key risks

 • enhanced monitoring of banks’ asset quality;

-• using bank profits to build additional capital reserves, which would enable sustainable lending amid the economic slowdown or mounting uncertainties;
+• using bank profits to build additional capital reserves, which would enable sustainable lending amid economic slowdown or mounting uncertainties;

 • enhanced monitoring and analysis of real estate market trends, along with improved collection and distribution of data from the mortgaged real estate market;